mdtanker/polartoolkit/docs/contributing.md

 ### Committing changes

-Once your have made your changes locally, you'll need to make a branch, commit the changes, and create a PR.
+Once your have made your changes to your branch of your forked repository, you'll need to commit the changes to your remote fork.
 We use the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
 This helps users and developers understand what types of changes have been implemented in a PR or between versions.
 ```
 <type>: <description>